Tips for Driving in Snowy Weather

 - Pay attention.
 Use extra caution on bridges and exit ramps, which tend to freeze before other parts of the roadway.4 Take note of traffic signs that warn of areas likely to be slippery in wintry conditions.5 On long drives, take frequent breaks to help you stay alert.2

 - Wait for help.
 If your car stalls or you’re in an accident, stay in your vehicle.
-To improve your visibility, keep an interior dome light on, and either place a reflector or attach a bright cloth to your antenna.1
+To improve your visibility, keep an interior dome light on, and either place a reflector or attach a bright cloth to the outside of your vehicle.1

 3. Prevent Crashes in Bad Weather